Learn-Driven Development

 Spec-Driven Development as the execution layer

 If you practice Spec-Driven Development (SDD), it fits naturally inside LDD as the execution discipline for the Build phase.
 SDD provides the rigor to get clean, reliable output from agents.
 LDD provides the learning system that ensures the spec is worth building in the first place.
-Together they cover the full cycle: from hypothesis to validated decision, with disciplined agent execution in between.
+Together they cover the full cycle: from bet to validated decision, with disciplined agent execution in between.